Brian Sibley: Career

-In 1992 Sibley wrote much of the script for Jeff Wayne's Musical Version of Spartacus.JournalismSibley has written as a columnist, reviewer and obituarist for The Times, The Daily Telegraph, The Independent, The Guardian, Times Literary Supplement, The Observer, The Listener, Radio Times, The Church Times and Films and Filming.PublicationsHis books include The Disney Studio Story and Mickey Mouse: His Life and Times (with Richard Holliss); The Land of Narnia, illustrated by Pauline Baynes; The Treasury of Narnia (with Alison Sage); Shadowlands: The True Story of C. S. Lewis and Joy Davidman; The Book of Guinness Advertising; a biography of Wilbert Vere Awdry, entitled The Thomas the Tank Engine Man; A Christmas Carol: The Unsung Story; Cracking Animation: The Aardman book of 3-D Film-making, (with Peter Lord); Chicken Run: Hatching the Movie; Three Cheers for Pooh; and The Maps of Tolkien's Middle-earth with artist John Howe.
+His books include The Disney Studio Story and Mickey Mouse: His Life and Times (with Richard Holliss); The Land of Narnia, illustrated by Pauline Baynes; The Treasury of Narnia (with Alison Sage); Shadowlands: The True Story of C. S. Lewis and Joy Davidman; The Book of Guinness Advertising; a biography of Wilbert Vere Awdry, entitled The Thomas the Tank Engine Man; A Christmas Carol: The Unsung Story; Cracking Animation: The Aardman book of 3-D Film-making, (with Peter Lord); Chicken Run: Hatching the Movie; Three Cheers for Pooh; and The Maps of Tolkien's Middle-earth with artist John Howe.

 He is also the author of the children's book, The Frightful Food Feud, and has edited, among other books, The Pooh Sketchbook, The Pooh Book of Quotations and The Wisdom of C. S. Lewis.

 The author of The Lord of the Rings: The Making of the Movie Trilogy and other books accompanying The Lord of the Rings, he subsequently wrote the official biography of the films' director, Peter Jackson: A Filmmaker's Journey.